raspberrypi/documentation/installation/installing-images/mac.md

 # Installing operating system images on Mac OS

-On Mac OS you can use the command line `dd` tool, or the graphical tool Etcher to write the image to your SD card.
+On Mac OS you can use the command line `dd` tool to write the image to your SD card.

-## Installing operating system images using Etcher

-- Connect the SD card reader with the SD card inside.
-Note that it must be formatted as FAT32.
-- Download [Etcher](https://etcher.io/) and install it to your Mac's Applications folder.
-- Open `Etcher.app`, select the Raspberry Pi `.img` file you wish to write to the SD card from your Mac's hard drive.
-- After selecting the `.img` file in Step 1, you will now select the SD card you wish to write the `.img` file to.
-- Review your selections and click "Flash!" to begin writing data to the SD card.
-Once complete, you can eject the mounted SD card from your Mac using `Finder.app`.

 ## (Mostly) graphical interface